 Collaboration with other long-term investors and key stakeholders can help us to achieve our common aims, particularly with respect to mitigating systemic risks.
 We have a long-standing commitment to working with other like-minded investors and to participate in investor networks to learn from our peers and to raise standards.
 When collective action is likely to enhance our ability to engage with a company, and it is permitted by law and regulation, we will work with other asset managers and asset owners depending on the issue of concern and the alignment of views among the investor group.

 We are an active member of formal and informal groups and initiatives internationally that facilitate communication between shareholders and companies on corporate governance and social, ethical and environmental matters.
 We also engage collectively on matters of public policy.
 We believe that being an active participant in these discussions is an effective manner to promote well-functioning markets.
 In the table below, you will find some of the memberships, investor statements and other initiatives we take part in.

-$We \ collaborate \ extensively \ with \ our \ peers \ and \ other \ industry \ stakeholders. \ We \ are \ actively \ involved \ in \ collaborative \ initiatives \ around \ the$

 Participation in these bodies and initiatives keeps us current on systemic and market-wide risks and how they are evolving.

+We collaborate extensively with our peers and other industry stakeholders.

+We are actively involved in collaborative initiatives around the world.
-Our Sustainability Report 2022 (84-85) describes a list of collaborative initiatives of which we were members during 2022.

-P. 51 of our Sustainability Report 2022 also highlights our active involvement in these initiatives: We also signed 543 letters sent to companies through collaborative organisations where we are a signatory to or supporter of (i.e. Business Benchmark on Farm Animal Welfare (BBFAW) and CDP's Non-Disclosure Campaign).
+Our Sustainability Report 2023 (p31 - 33) describes a list of collaborative initiatives of which we were members during 2023.
+P. 60 (Voting and Engagement section) of our Sustainability Report 2023 also highlights our active involvement in these initiatives: We also signed more than 2000 letters sent to companies through collaborative organisations where we are a signatory to or supporter of (i.e. Business Benchmark on Farm Animal Welfare (BBFAW) and CDP's Non-Disclosure Campaign, IIHC, FAIRR, NA100 and NZEI).
 In fact, majority of our engagement to drive the energy transition is undertaken through collaborative initiatives (page 56), such as Climate Action 100+ (CA100+) and the Asia Investor Group on Climate Change (AIGCC) Asian Utilities Engagement Programme.
-Page 57 describes our activity as the lead or co-lead investor of these initiatives, with an indication of how companies are progressing against the NZCB (net zero corporate benchmark).
+Page 77-78 describes 2 such case studies for our activity as the lead or co-lead investor for Climate Action 100 engagements, with key activities and outcomes for how companies are progressing against the Net Zero Company Benchmark Standards

 We vote proxies solely in our clients' best interests, and those of the ultimate beneficiaries of the funds for which we are responsible.
 In executing our proxy voting responsibilities, we seek to develop a generally constructive and positive approach with the boards of companies we invest in, clearly setting out our expectations as a diligent steward of assets, but we will not hesitate to abstain or oppose management, or to support shareholder proposals, when applying our voting guidelines, which are designed to advance the long-term interests of our clients.
 We use the services of proxy voting providers ISS, which provides voting research and a global voting platform, and Proxinvest, which provides research on French companies.
 These proxy voting providers are used to help us implement our policies.
 We do not delegate decision-making authority to them, as BNPP AM will take each voting decision for every shareholder's meeting internally with no outsourcing of the final decision in order to serve its clients' best interests.
 Arrangements with proxy voting providers are reviewed annually.